Water conservation: Social solutions

+Applications

+Many water-saving devices (such as low-flush toilets) that are useful in homes can also be useful for business water saving.
+Other water-saving technology for businesses includes waterless urinals, waterless car washes, foot-operated taps, pressurized water brooms, cooling towers, water-saving steam sterilizers, rainwater harvesting, fog harvesting, and water-to-water heat exchangers.
+Infrared or foot-operated taps can save water by using short bursts of water for rinsing in a kitchen or bathroom.
+Apart from businesses, water-saving steam sterilizers can be used in hospitals and health care facilities.

+A technique that is not an innovation but is helpful in preserving water is exterior messages that lead one to save water.
+For example, in a study conducted in 2014 showed that when an individual is exposed to a message regarding saving water they are inclined to save water.
+As the outcome of a survey, done in 2016, that asked people how likely they are to conserve water it was found that education in the topic played a big part in the person's decision.

 It is important to consider implementing water-conserving changes to industrial and commercial application use.
 It was found that high-income countries use roughly 59% of their water for industrial usage while low-income countries use 8% for industrial usage.
 One big change that industrial and commercial companies can implement are to improve the assessment and maintenance of water systems.
 It is easy to add water-efficient applications but it is the proper maintenance and inspection of it which will lead to long-term changes.
 A water conservation plan can be created, including adding various goals and benchmarks for both the employees and the company.
 Another change that industrial and commercial companies can make are to check water-consuming systems at regular intervals for any leaks or problems.
 By doing this, it will ensure that water is not unnecessarily being lost and there is no excess money being spent on utility bills.
 A third change that industrial and commercial companies can implement is installing a rain sensor.
 This sensor should be able to detect when precipitation is occurring and stop the program which would normally irrigate the land.
 After the rain ends, the sensor should turn the program back on and resume to its normal watering cycle.